ttrefilio/AspNetCore_Concurrency-handling_SignalR/README.md

 4 - Even though authorization was not implemented in this demonstration, it's importantant to authenticate the users to make use of the lock.

-5 - On the a lock expiry time of 20 seconds is set Test.Data/Repositories/LockRepository.cs
+5 - On the repository class (Test.Data/Repositories/LockRepository.cs) a lock expiry time of 20 seconds is set.
+Feel free to change it as you please.